-A Photographic Journey through Colorado by Paul Gana.
+Colorado photography by Paul Gana.

-I started photographing Colorado's landscapes as a means of documenting my climbs of the state's many majestic mountains.
+I started my serious interest in photographing Colorado's landscapes as a means of documenting my climbs of the state's many majestic mountains.
 Over time I realized that the state's scenery was worth sharing.
 What a more perfect place than Colorado can there be.
 I have heard Colorado being referred to as 'Gods Country', and in the words of the great Teddy Roosevelt when on a tour of this state referred to it as a place that "Bankrupts the English language!".
 I couldn't agree more.

 Most of my photographic skills have been developed by trial and error, with it being mostly error.
 I have also read as many books on photography as I could to get tips, and have asked everyone who does this for a living as many questions that I can think of.

 I am always looking for out-of-the-way scenic places in Colorado that I feel are truly worth sharing to the world, and believe me there are countless places in Colorado that are like this.
 I could spend the rest of my life hiking and backpacking and 4-wheeling this great state and still not discover all the wonderfully sublime places this state has to offer.
 Whether it's a back country campground, or an open meadow in the mountains, or maybe a little known canyon or creek or one of the several thousand mountain peaks that exceed 10,000 feet, there is too much this state offers to list.
 My quest to experience nature at it's greatest will always be an adventure.
 No matter how great people have said about other places around the world, my quest is here in Colorado, where there is plenty of everything that is found around the globe in my own back yard.
-I do have formal training as well which includes two years at the Art Institute of Colorado.